 You cannot erase facts and statistics with one fictionally created example, even if you drop the “based on actual events” poster tag.
 That becomes insulting to the issue itself and audience intelligence.
 If you want to change minds, go make a documentary about a real humane animal breeder and present a human interest story of truths that way.
 Don’t serve us propaganda cooked in heavy saccharine with a Nicholas Sparks knockoff recipe.
 Better yet, just go down the hall and watch "The Secret Life of Pets."

 LESSON #1: NEVER CARRY A PRESUMPTION OF GUILT—Early in the film, this lesson notion is discussed with truthful validity and added that no issue is every black-and-white before it veered to serve its own single-minded attack and agenda.
 Presuming all animal breeders are enslaving criminals is indeed wrong.
 They deserve their opportunity to prove their legal and ethical merits.

 LESSON #2: THINK BEFORE YOU BUY OR DONATE—No matter which black, white, or gray area you reside in on the issue of animal rights, this lesson firmly applies to all parties.
 In the same way not all dog breeders are vetted and genuine, the same can be said of supposed charitable and advocacy organizations.
 Both sides (including this very movie) are going to prey on and manipulate your love of animals by either showing you the extreme examples of love or cruelty to serve their side and get your money.
 Either way, be an informed consumer or philanthropist.
-Research who or what you are giving your money to before you hand over that check or assign personal association.
+Bringing back sites like Your Dog Advisor, research who or what you are giving your money to before you hand over that check or assign personal association.